Walidadebayo/MappifySQL/README.md

 ### MappifySQL findOneAndDelete Method

 This method finds one record in the database that matches the specified conditions and deletes it.
+It returns a promise that resolves with a boolean value indicating whether the record was deleted or null if the record was not found.

 **Parameters**:
 There are two parameters for this method: